-After each program the current team evaluates the twelve weeks through the level of artistic content and how it has been carried and what methods worked and where we can improve.
+After each program the current team evaluates the twelve weeks through the level of content and how it has been carried and what methods worked and where we can improve.
 These evaluations take place in separate meetings with Program Directors, Participant Representatives, and Interns.
 They form the basis of a detailed and transparent review of each program that is submitted to the School Board for review.

-Every member of the team are involved in relevant work with other organisations, institutions and practices in Iceland and around the world.
+Every member of the team is involved in relevant work with other organisations, institutions and practices in Iceland and around the world.
 This experience is essential in giving LungA School a living, international perspective on schooling, and practices of art and land.

-Previous versions
+4.1 Previous versions

-This Curriculum is a living document, last updated 02/04/2025 (by MRJ).
+This Curriculum is a living document, last updated 24/04/2025 (by MRJ and HHG).
 It is a modification of the following previously published documentation:

-- The LUNGA SCHOOL CURRICULUM (2015)
+- The LUNGA SCHOOL CURRICULUM (2024)

-- LUNGA SCHOOL MANIFESTO / Curriculum (October 2016)

 - The LUNGA SCHOOL CURRICULUM (2023)

 - LUNGA SCHOOL Policy on promoting mental and physical wellbeing and creating a non-violent and non-discriminatory culture and environment (2023)

 - LUNGA CODE OF CONDUCT (2023)

+- LUNGA SCHOOL MANIFESTO / Curriculum (2016)

+- The LUNGA SCHOOL CURRICULUM (2015)

-Although some of these documents remain in circulation (especially the Manifesto), the Curriculum should be considered the current document as of 28/06/2024.
+Although some of these documents remain in circulation (especially the Manifesto), the most recent update of the Curriculum, available on the LungA School website, should be considered the current document as of 28/06/2024.

-Final remarks
+5.0 Final remarks